Papa John’s Founder Is Fighting His Forced Resignation, Plans To Bring Kanye West Into The Fold

 Don’t worry, we’re just as confused as you are — John Schnatter, the founder of Papa John’s, has decided that no, as a matter of fact, he will not go quietly into that long good night, thank you very much.

-In fact, according to CNBC, he’s not only fighting what he’s calling his “forced resignation,” he’s bringing Kanye West — of all people — into the fold.
+In fact, according to CNBC, he’s not only fighting what he’s calling his “forced resignation,” but he’s bringing Kanye West — of all people — into the fold as well.

 In a letter that can only be described as head-shaking, “Papa John” Schnatter has made some pretty outrageous claims.
 For example, he claims that Laundry Service — the marketing agency whom Schnatter hired to deal with the public relations fallout from the NFL #TakeAKnee controversy — tried to extort him for $6 million to “keep quiet” about his use of the N-word on the initial marketing call.